-A fissurectomy is one more surgery that can be used to eliminate anal fissures.
+A Fissurectomy is one more surgery that can be used to eliminate anal fissures.
 This practice produces the same outcome as a sphincterotomy, with the exception of surgically removing the edges of the fissures and also the worn out skin surrounding the fissure.
 Following a special tool is used to cover up the wounds from the area

 Even though both the surgery has similar procedures the only difference that underlies is the removal of skin tags from the fissures.
 In lateral sphincterectomy the surgeon removed only the fissures while in fissurectomy the skin underlying the fissures are also removed.
-Recently surgeon combines both the process to eliminate the anal fissures completely.
+Recently Surgeon combines both the process to eliminate the anal fissures completely.
 Combining both the process eliminates the chances for reoccurrence of anal fissures.

-Patients undertaken the surgery will take around 3-4 weeks for complete recovery and healing of the wounds.
+Patients undertook the surgery will take around 3-4 weeks for complete recovery and healing of the wounds.
 Patients are advised to complete the course of meditations provided including stool softeners, with taking extra care to not perform any exhausting activities and to clean the wounded area properly and carefully with soft clothes.
-Patients are also reminded to get in contact with the doctor if any possible symptoms of presence of blood, bleeding, pain, infection or inability to pass stools occur.
+Patients are also reminded to get in contact with the doctor if any possible symptoms of the presence of blood, bleeding, pain, infection or inability to pass stools occur.

-A latest progression in this procedure to treat anal fissures is known as the Advancement Flaps.
+The latest progression in this procedure to treat anal fissures is known as the Advancement Flaps.
 In this procedure, the anal fissures are removed and replaced by healthy tissues to prevent any reoccurrence of the medical condition.
 Nevertheless, it must also be considered while planning for a treatment for anal fissures that, Anal Sphincterotomy is the widely and successfully used surgical technique to treat any mild or complicated anal fissure with minimal complications after the surgery and least chances of reoccurrence of the symptoms.